Zara owner Inditex sidesteps European gloom

 MADRID Zara owner Inditex (ITX.MC), the world's largest clothing retailer, posted a sharp rise in full-year sales and profit as its drive to expand outside austerity-hit Europe continued to pay off.

-Inditex, famed for the fast-fashion business model that lets it quickly respond to shifting customer demands with affordable versions of catwalk trends, said net profit rose 22 percent to 2.4 billion euros ($3.1 billion) as, unlike many competitors, it offset woes in Europe through expansion abroad.
+Inditex, famed for the fast-fashion business model that lets it quickly respond to shifting customer demands with affordable versions of catwalk trends, said net profit rose 22 percent to 2.4 billion euros (2.07 billion pounds) as, unlike many competitors, it offset woes in Europe through expansion abroad.

 Analysts said negative currency effects and a higher proportion of discounted sales may have dragged down the gross margin in the fourth quarter, but the company, whose brands include fast-fashion stores Zara, teen label Bershka and higher-cost offering Massimo Dutti, did not give details.